Starsassault/dorky/_posts/2018-06-10-second-article.md

 ---
 layout: post
-title: A great second article hehe
+title: Changing the directory name
 ---

 This is the second post or article